cmse822/project-1-team-6/README.md

       **HPCC dev-amd20**

       ![peak_v_ach_hpcc](https://github.com/cmse822/project-1-team-6/assets/94200328/41760ed5-2a2a-4c94-b5a1-7f0d00f2518f)

       ![Achieved_perf_hpcc](https://github.com/cmse822/project-1-team-6/assets/94200328/66a35ecd-9fc1-4184-85fa-1984a0e4abde)

-7. How does the measured performance for multiple _N_'s compare to peak?
+6. How does the measured performance for multiple _N_'s compare to peak?
 Are there any "features" in your plot?
 Explain them in the context of the hardware architecture of your system.
 Include in your write-up a description of your system's architecture (processor, cache, etc.).

       The measured performance is far off from the peak performance.
 The peak of the achieved performance is close to 8 Gflop/s, which is roughly 1/4 of the theoretical peak performance of the system.
 The achieved performance is best in the beginning when data is read into the L1 cache, but drops off at around 1100 matrix size when the L1 cache size is reached and the data needs to be retireved from the L2 cache.
 Again, we see this big drop off around 1300 when the L2 cache then reaches it's size limit and data needs to be grabbed from the L3 cache.
 Finally, the final drop occurs around 1600 when the L3 cache size is reached and it needs to go out to DRAM.

       The features are similar to that in the HPCC architecture, where the performance is best in the beginning with smaller matrix sizes, but continues to degrade overtime as each level of the cache sizes fill up.
+For this architecture, the peak achieved performance is around 8.5 Gflop/s, which is roughly 1/20th of the theoretical peak performance of the system.
+We can see the achieved performance is best in the beginning, plateaus around the same N as the laptop architecture, then drops off at 1200 matrix size when L1 cache is filled.
+Similarly, another dropoff occurs at 1400 for the L2 cache.
+Lastly, the size limit for the L3 cache looks to be reached at 1600, at which this point the data will be retrieved from DRAM.

 To your project git repo, commit your code for performing the matrix-matrix multiply performance measurements, the plots of your results, and a brief write-up (in plain text or markdown) addressing the above questions and discussing your results.
 Pay particular attention to the comparison between different architectures and give explanations for them.